-Unlike modern assemblies the Estates General did not meet regularly; instead, it was summoned occasionally by the king, often in times of war or crisis.
-The Estates General had no sovereign or legislative power, its role was to advise or support the king.
-The first Estates General was gathered by King Philip IV in 1302, in the midst of a conflict with the Pope.
-During the 15th and 16th centuries the Estates General was convened sporadically, usually when the king sought the political, financial or military support of the Three Estates.
+Unlike modern assemblies, the Estates-General did not meet regularly.
+Instead, it was summoned occasionally by the king, usually in times of war or crisis.
+The Estates-General had no sovereign or legislative power: its role was simply to advise or support the king.
+The first Estates-General was gathered by King Philip IV in 1302, during a conflict with the Pope.
+During the 15th and 16th centuries, the Estates-General was convened sporadically, usually to obtain political, financial or military support from the Three Estates.

-Between 1614 and the late 1780s the kings of France tried to forget the Estates General.
+Between 1614 and the late 1780s, the kings of France tried to forget about the Estates-General.
 To summon the assembly would be a sign their absolutist monarchy was no longer absolute.
-But others, particularly France’s powerful aristocrats and liberal reformers, did not forget.
-During this 175-year period there were several attempts to re-form the Estates General.
-As powerless as it was, the assembly was France’s only national representative body – and the only place where the nobility could gather and directly challenge monarchical power.
+Others, particularly France’s powerful aristocrats and liberal reformers did not forget.
+During this 175-year period, there were several attempts to reform the national body.
+As flawed and powerless as it was, the assembly was France’s only national representative body – and the only place where the nobility could gather and directly challenge monarchical power.

-A similar protest with the parlements forced Louis XVI to convoke the Estates General in 1789.
-In 1787 the king’s financial minister, Etienne Brienne, attempted to push through fiscal reforms that included a new land tax.
+A similar protest with the parlements forced Louis XVI to convoke the Estates-General in 1789.
+In 1787, the king’s finance minister, Etienne Brienne, attempted to push through fiscal reforms that included a new land tax.
 Brienne’s proposal was blocked by the Paris parlement, which asserted that new taxes could only be approved by the Three Estates combined.
-This triggered an eight month cold war between the royal government and the parlements.
+This triggered an eight-month cold war between the royal government and the parlements.

 Henry Heller, historian

-On January 24th 1789 Louis XVI issued another edict, providing instructions for electing deputies to the Estates General.
+On January 24th, 1789 Louis XVI issued another edict, providing instructions for electing deputies to the Estates-General.
 Since the Ancien Régime had no framework for national elections, one had to be designed and implemented from the ground up.
 For the First and Second Estate, each bailliage formed an electoral assembly to elect its deputies; all nobles and clerics could attend these assemblies and participate in elections.
 The election of Third Estate deputies was more complex and involved several different stages.
 In the countryside, male taxpayers over the age of 25 were invited to participate in parish assemblies, which elected representatives to bailliage assemblies.
-In the towns and cities there was an extra stage, with guilds and corporations sending representatives to a town assembly, which chose representatives to attend the bailliage assembly.
-The bailliage assemblies were responsible for electing deputies to the Estates General, as well as the compilation and submission of the cahiers de doléance.
+In the towns and cities, there was an extra stage, with guilds and corporations sending representatives to a town assembly, which chose representatives to attend the bailliage assembly.
+The bailliage assemblies were responsible for electing deputies, as well as the compilation and submission of the cahiers de doléance.

-1. The Estates General was France’s closest equivalent to a representative national assembly.
+1. The Estates-General was France’s closest equivalent to a representative national assembly.
 It was summoned by the king on an occasional basis to provide advice or support, usually in times of war or crisis.

-2. Absolutist monarchy during the 17th and 18th century meant that the Estates General had not been summoned since 1614.
+2. Absolutist monarchy during the 17th and 18th century meant that the Estates-General had not been summoned since 1614.
 A standoff between Louis XVI and the parlements led the king to summon it for 1789.

-3. This triggered uncertainty and debate about how the Estates General would be composed and what voting procedures it would use.
+3. This triggered uncertainty and debate about how the Estates-General would be composed and what voting procedures it would use.
 At previous assemblies the Three Estates had deliberated and voted separately, a procedure many considered unacceptable in 1789.

-5. As a result of these electoral methods the 296 First Estate deputies were dominated by parish priests, the 282 Second Estate deputies by military nobles, and the 610 Third Estate deputies by lawyers and bourgeois interests.
+5. As a result of these electoral methods, the 296 First Estate deputies were dominated by parish priests, the 282 Second Estate deputies by military nobles and the 610 Third Estate deputies by lawyers and bourgeois interests.